Lojan-Krish/Lojan-Krish/README.md

 | **Security** | AES-256 at rest, RBAC with an explicit access matrix, audit log on every action |
 | **Deployment** | Azure (Singapore region), Docker, nginx, docker-compose with start/stop scripts |
 | **Docs** | Six documents — API, ARCHITECTURE, DATABASE_SETUP, SECURITY, SETUP, TEAMS_API_SETUP |

-The parts that took longest were not the features.
-Role-based access control is an explicit matrix you can read as a table rather than conditionals scattered through the code, and the audit log exists because in an attendance system the question is never "what is the number" — it is "why is the number that".

 </details>